 The Best Cognac Brands

-The Cognac market isn’t as big and intimidating as, say, gin or whiskey, but it’s still hard to find the right bottle – especially if you’re just getting into the French export.
-To help narrow down your search, we’ve rounded up six of the best Cognac bottles at every price point.
+The Cognac market isn’t as big and intimidating as, say, gin or whiskey, but it’s still hard to find the right bottle — especially if you’re just getting into the French export.
+To help narrow down your search, we’ve rounded up the best Cognac bottles at every price point.

 1. D’USSÉ VSOP Cognac

 Because Cognac is meant to be sipped, we chose this slightly sweeter, upscale bottle of D’usse as our number one pick.
 It’s complex and sophisticated enough for anyone with a taste for Cognac but approachable enough for any newbie to enjoy sipping on a special occasion.
 The flavor profile consists of honey, nuttiness and a little spice, coming together for an exceptionally smooth feel.
-Plus, it looks great in your bar, which is always a plus.
+Plus, it’ll look great in your bar, which is always a plus.

 2. De Luze VS Cognac